• Course requirements and course descriptions are in the University of Colorado at Boulder Catalog.

 • Undergraduate academic orientation information can be found here.

 First, you will receive a letter from the Office of Admissions accepting you to CU-Boulder.
 It will contain the following information:

 1. your student identification number, which is a nine-digit number;

 2. your personal identification number, or PIN is a combination of letters, numbers, and characters(you will receive this number from the Office of Information Technology (OIT).

 Second, plan your travel carefully so you arrive in time to attend your required orientation meetings.
-International Undergraduate Orientation begins Sunday, January 5th and International Graduate Orientation is Friday, January 10th.
-(Exchange students will attend the Exchange Student Meeting during the Graduate Orientation on Friday, January 10th instead of an academic orientation.)
+International Undergraduate Orientation begins Friday, August 15th and International Graduate Orientation is Saturday, August 23rd.
+(Exchange students will attend the International Graduate Orientation.)
 Attendance at the academic orientation is mandatory.
 You will receive your orientation materials and information about registration.
-Please see this website for detailed information about registering, including video demonstrations.

 Some colleges at CU require new students to attend an academic orientation or new student meeting before they can register, and other schools or departments allow students to register before coming to Boulder.
 Find the academic orientation dates sent to you in the information you receive from your college or department.
 If you are an undergraduate student, you are required to go to your college's academic orientation session: you will not be able to register until you do.